PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 - Applications of payment channels
 - Historical constructions of payment channels (which have been obsoleted by newer opcodes)
-- Anything outside the transaction layer that is required for a fully functioning lightning network (eg routing, message exchange, payment protocol for exchanging payment requests, etc)
+- Anything outside the transaction layer that is required for a fully functioning lightning network (eg routing, message exchange, protocol for exchanging payment requests, etc)

 This document is necessarily a work in progress.
 The rate of innovation in this area is extremely rapid, and new varieties of payment channels will most likely continue to be developed.
 Please direct any feedback to [@jonnynewbs](http://www.twitter.com/jonnynewbs) or raise a ticket against [the github repo](http://www.github.com/paychan/bitcoin-payment-channels-taxonomy).